petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/introduction-to-workflow.md

 - Total time to resolution
 - Time to complete a specific workflow task

-Once an SLA is set, workflow submissions that trigger the SLA timer are automatically reported on by the workflow metrics framework, and given the status *on time* or *overdue*.
+Once an SLA is set, workflow submissions that trigger the SLA timer are reported by the workflow metrics framework automatically and given the status *on time* or *overdue*.

 ![See Workflow Reports generated based on your SLAs.](./introduction-to-workflow/images/02.png)